Residential enrollment expected to grow this fall

 “Since 2000, Trine University has invested more than $155 million in campus improvements, an investment that is reflected in the continued growth of our residential population,” said Earl D. Brooks II, Ph.D., Trine University president.
 “We expect these trends to continue as more students experience our enhanced facilities and vibrant campus culture.”

-The university will welcome more than 700 new students for the third straight year, while the number of returning students is expected to increase more than 7 percent compared to last year.
+The university will welcome nearly 700 new students for the third straight year, while the number of returning students is expected to increase more than 7 percent compared to last year.
 Trine has retained about 80 percent of its freshman class each of the last three years.

 “Our facilities, small class sizes, generous financial aid, professionally focused majors and excellent job placement rate attract students to campus,” said Scott Goplin, vice president for enrollment management.
 “Once they arrive, the personal attention from faculty mentors and the many opportunities they have to get plugged in on campus keep them here.”